Electric Vehicles and Clean Energy

 According to (*3) an optimally positioned solar panel converts the 1 kWp/m2 peak power, which the sun delivers theoretically on a sunny summer day at noon, into a theoretical Ppeak,solar= 0.2 kWp/m2, i.e. commercial solar panels plus inverter have a total efficiency of about 20%.
 It is this peak power Ppeak,solar, for which we have to design the electric components of the system.
 And it is this value which is frequently reported as "installed power".

-For my hometown (Stuttgart, Germany) over the course of a year an average reduction factor of 0.136 was measured (*3), i.e. the annual effective power (*9) is Peff,solar= 0.136 Ppeak,solar .
+For my hometown (Stuttgart, Germany) over a year an average reduction factor of 0.136 was measured (*3), i.e. the annual effective power (*9) is Peff,solar= 0.136 Ppeak,solar .
 Thus, our solar panel provides a total energy of about Esolar= Peff,solar · 365 d/a · 24 h/d = 240 kWh/(m2 a) per year.
 However, the annual values may be a bit misleading.
-As Figure 1 shows, there is a strong monthly variation for the total solar production of Germany (Figure 1).
-During the best summer months we may produce more than double (2x) the average, while during the worst winter months we may have less than a quarter (0.25x) of the average.
+As Figure 1 shows, there is a strong monthly variation in the total solar production of Germany (Figure 1).
+During the best summer months, we may produce more than double (2x) the average, while during the worst winter months, we may have less than a quarter (0.25x) of the average.

 If the panel is not in the optimal position, the energy will be further reduced (*4).
-E.g. if the panels point to the east or west rather than south, we loose 20%.
+E.g. if the panels point to the east or west rather than south, we lose 20%.
 If the panel is mounted vertically rather than with the optimal 30° ...
-45° inclination, we loose another 30%.
+45° inclination, we lose another 30%.
 Assuming a slightly suboptimal position, let's continue with Esolar= 200 kWh/(m2 a) per year.

 Now back to our Tesla Model 3 example.
 If we want to generate all of the required 2100 kWh/a, we would need a solar panel with 2100 kWh/a / 200 kWh/(m2 a) = 10.5 m2.
 No big problem, if you can use the roof or your garage or house.
 A bit too much, if you have to place the solar panel on the balcony of your rented apartment.

-However, this calculation cares only about balancing the averages, forgetting that electric energy production and consumption must be balanced not only in average but at any moment, unless someone provides an intermediate storage for the energy.
-Without that you'd better drive during the night only, because during daylight you have to charge your car.
-And you should prefer driving during the summer season and stay at home in winter, as the bulk of the solar energy is generated in summer (Figure 1).
+However, this calculation cares only about balancing the averages, forgetting that electric energy production and consumption must be balanced not only on average but at any moment unless someone provides an intermediate storage for the energy.
+Without that, you'd better drive during the night only, because during daylight you have to charge your car.
+And you should prefer driving during the summer season and staying at home in winter, as the bulk of the solar energy is generated in summer (Figure 1).
 Averaging electrical energy over the daily cycle should not be a problem for your grid operator, as there are a lot of other consumers during the day, while during the night some nuclear or fossil power plants may have excess capacity to charge electric vehicles.
-The summer/winter seasonality however cannot really be averaged, as a lot of other consumers also need more energy in winter than summer.
-Balancing between the northern and the southern hemisphere, where seasonality is invers to each other, seems far from realistic.
+The summer/winter seasonality however cannot be averaged, as a lot of other consumers also need more energy in winter than summer.
+Balancing between the northern and the southern hemispheres, where seasonality is inverse to each other, seems far from realistic.
 Thus, we may need to oversize our solar panels by a factor 1/0.25 = 4 or more to have enough energy even in January and December.
-Now our solar panel size increases to 40 m2.
+Now our solar panel size has increased to 40 m2.
 And we have not yet discussed the cars of your spouse and all the other electric consumers at home.
 Hm.

 Wind energy?